Banner: Knocknarea at Sunset.

 Kerbstone 52

-The execution of Kerbstone 52 is as accomplished and complex as the Entrance Stone, and may well have been carved by the same artist.
-The stone chosen to be engraved was divided in two by a broad channel which runs down the centre.
-Kerbstone 52 has a distinctly bovine feel to it, which makes sense in the context of the Newgrange mythology: Boann, the goddess of the river Boyne is a cow deity.
+The layout, design and carving of Kerbstone 52, found on the opposite side of Newgrange to the Entrance Stone, is as accomplished and complex as the Kerbstone 1, and may well have been carved by the same artist.
+The stone chosen to be engraved was divided in two by a broad channel which runs down the centre, and because of location and design, it has long been speculated that the entrance to another passage would be found behind Kerbstone 52.
+This huge slab, four meters in length, has a distinctly bovine feel to it, which makes sense in the context of the Newgrange mythology: Boann, the member of the Tuatha De Danann associated with the river Boyne, is Ireland's Bronze age or even neolithc cow goddess.

 The kerbstones on the north-west side of Newgrange after Michael O'Kelly's excavation and restoration.